 Though sometimes referred to as a two-measure system for evaluating color rendition, IES TM-30-15 includes key components that go beyond the two high-level average values, Fidelity Index (IES Rf) and Gamut Index (IES Rg).
 This article focuses on the Color Vector Graphic and Local Chroma Shift (IES Rcs,hj), discussing the calculation methods for these evaluation tools and providing context for the interpretation of the values.
 We illustrate why and how the Color Vector Graphic and Local Chroma Shift values capture information about color rendition that is impossible to describe with average measures (such as CIE Ra, IES Rf, or IES Rg), but that is pertinent to more completely quantifying color rendition, and to understanding human evaluations of color quality in the built environment.
 We also present alternatives for quantifying the Color Vector Graphic and Local Chroma Shift values, which can inform the development of future measures.

-Human Perceptions of Color Rendition Vary with Different Chromaticities (August 2017, Lighting Research & Technology)
+Human Perceptions of Color Rendition at Different Chromaticities (August 2017, Lighting Research & Technology)

 An experiment was conducted to evaluate how perceptions of a light source’s color quality depend upon color rendition and chromaticity.
 Thirty-four participants each evaluated 50 lighting scenes in a 3.7 m by 5.5 m room filled with objects.
 The lighting scenes included five chromaticity groups, with 10 systematically-varied color rendition conditions repeated in each group.
 Participants, who chromatically adapted to each chromaticity group, were asked to rate each scene on eight point scales for saturated-dull, normal-shifted, and like-dislike (preference), as well as choosing whether they found the scenes to be acceptable or unacceptable.